-It’s non woven fusible tape which has adhesive material on both sides and glues two layers of fabric together.
+It’s a non-woven fusible tape that has adhesive material on both sides and glues two layers of fabric together.

-Sometimes it has paper backing that you need to peel before using.
+Sometimes it has a paper backing that you need to peel before using.

 But there are other types of hem tapes, less known but still very useful.